dmitriid/svx/README.md

 ### Errors

-If you have errors in your markup, Svx will still attempt to compile your component, but will replace component content with the error from Heex tokenizer.
+If you have errors in your markup, Svx will still attempt to compile your component, but will replace component content with the error from Heex tokenizer or other errors that may arise when compiling the component.

 ### Example